 “We are not allowing our children to independently learn how to fall and get up again.
 Our instinct to protect is disabling their independence.”

-Relationship expert and Newstalk regular, David Kavanagh told us that there is also an element of overcompensation at play that wasn’t there previously.
+Relationship expert David Kavanagh told us that there is also an element of overcompensation at play that wasn’t there previously.
 “In today’s society, often both parents are working.
 As a consequence, some parents unconsciously don’t think they are giving their child enough daily contact.
 They tend to overcompensate and get over-involved in the wrong areas of their children’s life to demonstrate traits that they consider ‘parenting’.”